Find out more below

 Greenhall is a Special Nursery for 2-5 year olds with physical disabilities / difficulties and allied needs.
 Many children start with us on assessment placements and children are placed by the local authority throughout the academic year.
-We currently have 34 pupils on roll, with 2 more children due to start imminently.
+We currently have 31 pupils on roll.
 Pupil premium is provided for children of Reception age and above.
 The fact that children usually transition on from us at the end of their reception year means that there is a void between children leaving us and funding allocation.
 Thus, we apply the following principles to our allocation of pupil premium.

 - We ensure that teaching and learning opportunities meet the needs of all of the pupils.